danielm0hr/aws-kafka-as-a-service/README.md

 ### Deploy the Kaas components

 __Note: This is not implemented yet.__
-****

 1. Put a `HelmRelease` resource into the Flux repository, which installs the [`kaas`](charts/kaas) chart to the tenant cluster while providing appropriate values for sizing and naming.
-The [`kaas`](charts/kaas) aggregates all tenant cluster components (external-dns, cert-manager, the Kafka operator, the Kafka cluster resources, etc) into one central, versionable configuration which can be parametrized.
+The [`kaas`](charts/kaas) chart aggregates all tenant cluster components (external-dns, cert-manager, the Kafka operator, the Kafka cluster resources, etc) into one central, versionable configuration which can be parametrized.
 The chart only surfaces the values, which need to be adjusted per tenant: The Kafka cluster sizing paramters and the users to create on the Kafka cluster.
+When providing self-service UI for tenant creation, the values for these parameters need to be calculated based on user input about desired throughput, data retention and user accounts.
+See [`tenants/example-tenant01/kaas.yaml`](tenants/example-tenant01/kaas.yaml) for an example.
     ```
     apiVersion: helm.toolkit.fluxcd.io/v2beta1
     kind: HelmRelease